 The WSGP area straddles two river basins; the Fitzroy Basin and Queensland Murray-Darling and Bulloo Basin.
 EVs have been prepared for each river basin / sub-basin independently.
-The sub-basins, plans and sub-catchments applicable to the WSGP area shown in Figure 6.4 and summarised below:
+The sub-basins, plans and sub-catchments applicable to the WSGP area shown in Figure 6-4 and summarised below:

 - EVs for the Fitzroy Basin are outlined in the 'Dawson River Sub-basin Environmental Values and Water Quality Objectives Basin No. 130 (part), including all waters of the Dawson River Sub-basin except the Callide Creek Catchment' (DEHP 2011).
-Specific EVs applicable to the WSGP area include the Upper Dawson River waters (WQ1308), which are separated into the Upper Dawson Taroom Area and Upper Dawson Injune Area. - The EVs within the Queensland Murray Darling and Bulloo Basin relevant to the WSGP area are within the Maranoa-Balonne sub-basin, however this basin is not currently included in Schedule 1 of the Environmental Protection (Water) Policy 2009 (State of Queensland 2016b).Draft consultation materials have been published for consultation.
-The draft EVs are detailed in 'Maranoa Balonne Rivers Basin Groundwater Environmental Values, Draft.'
-(DSITI 2017a) and 'Maranoa Balonne Rivers Basin Surface Water Environmental Values, Draft' (DSITI 2017b) and have been considered as part of the CWMP.
-The EVs will be updated in this CWMP when the final EVs are available.
+Specific EVs applicable to the WSGP area include the Upper Dawson River waters (WQ1308), which are separated into the Upper Dawson - Taroom Area and Upper Dawson - Injune Area; and - The EVs within the Queensland Murray Darling and Bulloo Basin relevant to the WSGP area are within the Maranoa-Balonne sub-basin and are outlined in the Maranoa-Balonne Rivers Basin Environmental Values and Water Quality Objectives (part of Basin 422, including all surface waters of the Maranoa and Balonne Rivers Basin) (DES 2020).
+Specific EVs applicable to the WSGP area are those associated with Bungil Creek.

-EVs, for both basins, are presented in Table 6.6, and includes both the values for surface water and groundwater.
+EVs, for both basins, are presented in Table 6-5, and includes both the values for surface water and groundwater.